teleportsing/GCP-CI-CD-lab/README.md

 # artifact-registry
 Artifact Registry is a single place to manage container images and language packages, and is fully integrated with Google Cloud tooling and and runtimes.
 This makes it simple to integrate it with your CI/CD tooling to set up automated pipelines

-#Task 1.
-Prepare the lab environment
+# Task 1.
+Prepare environment

 Set up variables<br />
 In Cloud Shell, set your project ID and project number.
 Save them as PROJECT_ID and PROJECT_NUMBER variables: